davepinch/pinchy.cc/content/topics/people/p/philip-josé-farmer/en.wikipedia.org.md

 ---
-title: "Philip José Farmer (en.wikipedia.org)"
+title: "Philip José Farmer (en.wikipedia.org)" dedicated in part to him: Stranger in a Strange Land (en.wikipedia.org)
 excerpt: >-
   **Philip José Farmer** (January 26, 1918 – February 25, 2009) was an American author known for his science fiction and fantasy novels and short stories.
 retrieved: 2024-02-29